Directorate of Ordnance (Coordination & Services): Contributions

 The Indian Ordnance Factories have not only supported India through the wars, but also played an important role in building India, with the advancement of technology, and have ushered the Industrial Revolution in India, starting with the first modern steel, aluminium, copper plants of India, first modern electric textile mill of India, first chemical industries of India, established the first engineering colleges of India, as its training schools, sparked India's first war of independence in 1857 with its rifles and bullets, and also played key role in the founding of research and industrial organisations like ISRO, DRDO, BDL, BEL, BEML, SAIL, etc.

+Indigenisation efforts (2008)

+According to contemporary media reports, in 2008 certain private-sector engineering firms were involved in assisting aspects of localisation work related to nitrocellulose-based propellant production for large-calibre ammunition.